chelseaisaac/torchtitan-runai-distributed/README.md

 ### NGC Container Registry Setup
 If you are already familiar with Docker and have a private container registry, you may skip this section to **[Start a Multi-Node Training Run](#start-a-multi-node-training-run)** after you've pushed your pre-built container to your registry using the Dockerfile referenced above.

 For this example, we leverage Nvidia's Container Registry to push and pull our pre-built containers from.
+Alternatively, you can use docker.io via Docker Hub.
 1. First, generate your [personal API key](https://docs.nvidia.com/ngc/gpu-cloud/ngc-private-registry-user-guide/index.html#generating-personal-api-key) from your NGC account and save it somewhere safe.
 You'll need it in step 2.
 2. Log into nvcr.io using your terminal
 ```bash